-- "The United East-India Company to abate out of their present fund of £150,000 per annum, £32,000 per annum: the abatement to commence from Michaelmas, 1730. - "The further sum of £200,000 to be paid by the Company for the use of the Public without any interest or addition to their capital, to be paid on or before Christmas next 1730. - "The Company to enjoy the remaining part of their funds of £128,000 per annum till Lady Day 1736, subject then to redemption upon one year's notice, in any sum not less than £500,000 at any time. - "The Company to accept a term of thirty years after 1736, with three years' notice, for the whole and sole right of the trade to the East-Indies, subject afterwards to the power of redemption. - "The Corporation to continue for ever, notwithstanding the redemption of their fund and exclusive trade."
+" The United East-India Company to abate out of their present fund of \$\cond_L150,000 per annum, \overline{232,000 per annum: the abatement to commence " from Michaelmas, 1730.

+" The further sum of £200,000 to be paid by the Company for the use of " the Public without any interest or addition to their capital, to be paid on " or before Christmas next 1730.

+" The Company to enjoy the remaining part of their funds of £128,000 " per annum till Lady Day 1736, subject then to redemption upon one " year's notice, in any sum not less than £500,000 at any time.

+" The Company to accept a term of thirty years after 1736, with three " years' notice, for the whole and sole right of the trade to the East-Indies, " subject afterwards to the power of redemption.

+" The Corporation to continue for ever, notwithstanding the redemption " of their fund and exclusive trade."

-It may here be important to observe, with reference to the last proposition, that although the Directors were unanimously of opinion, that by the Act of the 10th Anne the Company had a right of perpetuity to the trade, notwithstanding the fund should be redeemed, opinions were divided, both in and out of Parliament, concerning this material point; and as it was conceived that the putting it to a trial might be attended with great hazard and inconvenience, the Directors submitted that it would be more for the Company's interest and benefit to accept of the proposals before the Court.
+It may here be important to observe, with reference to the last proposition, that although the Directors were unanimously of opinion, that by the Act of the 10th Anne the Company had a right of perpetuity to the trade, notwithstanding the fund should be redeemed, opinions were divided, both in and out of Parliament, concerning this material point; and as it was conceived that the putting it to a trial might be attended with great hazard and inconvenience, the Directors submitted that it would be more for a interest and hanafit to account for the Company's interest and benefit to accept of the proposals before the Court.

 The Act of the 3d Geo.
 II., cap.
-14, was accordingly passed, by which the Company gave to the Public the sum of £200,000, and reduced the interest on the £3,200,000 due from the Public from five to four per cent. viz. £128,000, per annum, instead of £160,000 per annum.
-The Company, notwithstanding the redemption by the Public of the said debt of £3,200,000, was declared to be a body Politic and Corporate in deed and in name, by the title of "the United Company of Merchants of England trading to the East-Indies," and by that name should have perpetual succession and a common seal.
+14, was accordingly passed, by which the Company gave to the Public the sum of $\pounds 200,000$, and reduced the interest on the $\pounds 3,200,000$ due from the Public from five to four per cent. viz. $\pounds 128,000$; per annum, instead of $\pounds 160,000$ per annum.
+The Company, notwithstanding the redemption by the Public of the said debt of $\pounds 3,200,000$, was declared to be a body Politic and Corporate in deed and in name, by the title of "the United Company of Merchants of England trading to the East-Indies," and by that name should have perpetual succession and a common seal.